isomerpages/pa-corp/index.md

         - title: Connect With Government
           description: ""
           url: /engage/connect-with-government/connect-with-government
+  - infobar:
+      title: Resumption of Selected Classes and Activities for Seniors
+      subtitle: HIGHLIGHTS
+      description: From Monday, 1 November 2021, the People’s Association will pilot the resumption of selected classes and activities for Seniors
+      button: Read More
+      url: //
   - infopic:
       description: Residents Can Now Download the MyPAssion Mobile App on Their Phones
       button: READ MORE